Connect with others who understand.

 Talk With Others Who Understand

-On mySMAteam, the social network for people with SMA and their family members, more than 2,500 members come together to ask questions, give advice, and share their stories with others who understand life with SMA.
+MySMAteam is the social network for people with SMA and their loved ones.
+On MySMAteam, more than 2,700 members come together to ask questions, give advice, and share their stories with others who understand life with SMA.

 Were you diagnosed with adult spinal muscular atrophy?
 How do the symptoms of SMA affect your daily life?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.